opensipa/sbot/README.md

 ### Virtual disk with VmWare Player ###

 * Use the vmware player and the virtual disk.
-Downalod from: http://sbot.opensipa.it/
+Downalod from: http://sbot.opensipa.it/ the virtual machine for run {S}bot in 5 minutes

 ### Contribution guidelines ###